-But when you’ve been doing it for 18 years, for some of the most important business-to-business companies in the business, it all just starts to feel like… business as usual.
+But when you’ve been doing it for over 20 years, for some of the most important business-to-business companies in the business, it all just starts to feel like… business as usual.

 Government buyers aren’t normal.
 We don’t mean that in a bad way.
 It’s just that government folks have their own vernacular, procurement protocols, professional publications, websites, and spheres of influence.

 Point being, many of the best traditional agency practices fall flat in the business-to-government space.

 So from day one, we’ve been cultivating our government-centric craft.
 Helping public sector divisions of global technology brands establish thought leadership within the government ecosystem.
 Who needs normal, anyway?

 When your CEO wears six hats, you want a partner who wears sixty.

 So for our startup clients, we’re one part Gumby, one part MacGyver.
 Pushing outside the bounds of a traditional agency relationship to get you funded, acquired, or first-to-market in the shortest timeframe with the fewest resources expended.